-The most common comorbidities in people with MS -- hypertension, diabetes, heart disease, fibromyalgia, depression, anxiety, bipolar disorder and chronic lung disease -- are associated with delays in the MS diagnosis, delays in starting treatment with a disease-modifying therapy, a higher number of hospitalizations, more rapid disease progression and a reduced quality of life.
+These comorbid conditions can negatively impact MS by delaying diagnosis, delaying treatment with a disease-modifying therapy, increasing the number of hospitalizations, speeding up disease progression and reducing quality of life.
 Treating these additional medical or psychiatric conditions is essential not only to your overall health and wellbeing, but to the effective management of your MS as well.

 Don’t assume that everything is related to your MS

-Particularly in today’s world of specialized medicine—where each doctor tends to focus on one particular area of your care—it’s important to keep all your doctors informed about any treatments you are receiving.
-This information helps to ensure that you aren’t given medications that interfere with one another or combine in any harmful way.
-It’s also a good idea to use one pharmacy for as many of your medications as possible since the prescription software used by most pharmacists will automatically identify possible drug interactions.
+Particularly in today’s world of specialized medicine—where each healthcare provider tends to focus on one particular area of your care—it’s important to keep all your providers informed about any treatments you are receiving.
+This information helps to ensure that you are not given medications that interfere with one another or combine in any harmful way.
+It’s also a good idea to use one pharmacy or pharmacy chain for as many of your medications as possible since the prescription software used by most pharmacists will automatically identify possible drug interactions.

 When coordinating your own care gets too complicated, ask for help

-When managing your health care begins to feel like a full-time job, or you simply don’t have the energy or ability to manage the numerous doctors, tests, appointments, prescriptions, and insurance plans, it may be time to look for some assistance.
-Call the National MS Society (1-800-344-4867) for information about care management resources in your area that might be able to assist you.
+When managing your health care begins to feel like a full-time job, or you simply don’t have the energy or ability to manage the numerous providers, tests, appointments, prescriptions, and insurance plans, it may be time to look for some assistance.
+Contact an MS Navigator at 1-800-344-4867 or online for information about care management resources.